 The Bottom Line

 Palm Springs works for dogs better than most places its size, but you need the right base.
 A private yard, tile floors, and outdoor space matter more than the amenity checklist.
 The trails and parks are there.
 The restaurant patios are there.
-The main thing is getting the accommodation right first, then building the trip around that.
+Get the accommodation right first, then build the trip around that.